GauravBhardwaj/quickblog/README.md

-#Welcome to the quickblog, this is just my attempt to comeup with a blog similar to ycombinator news, but being totally anonymus.
+#Welcome to the quickblog !!!
+This is just my attempt to comeup with a blog similar to ycombinator news, but being totally anonymus.
 I will keep on adding features to it.

 Hey Hacker, Recruiter , Browser or Anyone !!!
 Now that when you are here can you please click this link below and see how this bare minimum blog looks to you ?
 Please leave a post there, thanks!!!